Do you have an old restraining order that you want to have removed? Here’s how to do it, even if your restraining order is permanent.

 - Reason – The restrained person must give a rationale as to why the order should be lifted.

 In Colorado, to lift a permanent restraining order, the restrained person must supply his or her fingerprints to the Colorado Bureau of Investigation and the FBI.
 That person must also pay the cost of a criminal history record check.
 If the court doesn’t receive the results of a criminal history check, the judge will likely not consider any motion to modify the existing restraining order.

 Removing a restraining order is a serious matter that should not be taken lightly.
 Consult an attorney before filing a petition to dismiss a restraining order for any reason, as your decision can have a huge impact on you for the rest of your life.

-- Colin Bresee is an experienced Colorado criminal defense lawyer with roughly 20 years of experience under his belt.
-If you have an old restraining order that you want removed, call 303-647-4439 to schedule a free consultation
+Colin Bresee is an experienced Colorado criminal defense lawyer with roughly 20 years of experience under his belt.
+If you have an old restraining order that you want to be removed, call 303-647-4439 to schedule a free consultation.

 By Shannon Lynch